 Long before Joanna Gaines was selling linens at Target, this adorable Fredericksburg bistro was nailing the modern farmhouse look.
 No Hill Country spot pays as much mind to the interior details, from the minimal black sign to the cozy blankets it provides when the weather gets nippy.
 That attention is equally given to the fare.
 Otto’s explores the evolution of German cuisine in Europe and Texas, serving unexpected versions of Teutonic standards like schnitzel and wurst.
 The flammkuchen — a flatbread topped with creme fraiche and caramelized onions — is a must-try dish.

 If small towns are supposed to be sleepy, don’t tell that to Jon and Jan Brieger, owners of this downtown Blanco cafe.
-On Friday and Saturday evening, the atmosphere is as rocking as a juke joint when the restaurant hosts a full slate of musical acts.
+On Friday and Saturday evenings, the atmosphere is as rocking as a juke joint when the restaurant hosts a full slate of musical acts.
 The rest of the time, the space acts as a lunchtime community hub.
 Grab a Greek salad with quinoa tabouli or a venison burger cloaked in pepper jack cheese.
 Then meander over to the Brieger’s pottery shop to shop for local art, lavender products, and artisan home goods.